The Great Gatsby (1926 film): Production

 The screenplay was written by Becky Gardiner and Elizabeth Meehan and was based on Owen Davis' stage play treatment of The Great Gatsby.
 The play, directed by George Cukor, opened on Broadway at the Ambassador Theatre on February 2, 1926.
-Shortly after the play opened, Famous Players-Lasky and Paramount Pictures purchased the film rights for $45,000.
+Shortly after the play opened, Famous Players–Lasky and Paramount Pictures purchased the film rights for $45,000.

 The film's director Herbert Brenon designed The Great Gatsby as lightweight, popular entertainment, playing up the party scenes at Gatsby's mansion and emphasizing their scandalous elements.
 The film had a running time of 80 minutes, or 7,296 feet.

 Reception

 Film critics

-Mordaunt Hall—The New York Times first regular film critic—wrote in a contemporary review that the film was "good entertainment, but at the same time it is obvious that it would have benefited by more imaginative direction."
+Mordaunt Hall, The New York Times first regular film critic, wrote in a contemporary review that the film sufficed as "good entertainment, but at the same time it is obvious that it would have benefited by more imaginative direction."
 He lamented that Herbert Brenon's direction lacked subtlety and that none of the actors convincingly developed their characters.
 He faulted a scene where Daisy gulps absinthe: "She takes enough of this beverage to render the average person unconscious.
 Yet she appears only mildly intoxicated, and soon recovers."

-Hall also describes a scene in which Gatsby "tosses twenty-dollar gold pieces into the [swimming pool] water, and you see a number of the girls diving for the coins.
+Hall described a scene in which Gatsby "tosses twenty-dollar gold pieces into the [swimming pool] water, and you see a number of the girls diving for the coins.
 A clever bit of comedy is introduced by a girl asking what Gatsby is throwing into the water, and as soon as this creature hears that they are real gold pieces she unhesitatingly plunges into the pool to get a share.
 Gatsby appears to throw the money into the water with a good deal of interest, whereas it might perhaps have been more effective to have him appear a little bored as he watched the scramble of the men and women."